gsimon75-cloud/gcd_lb_demo/README.md

 It can be hacked to do that, but that'll be much more counterintuitive to read, even than a shell script, and it would take more effort to *force* Terraform to do what we want than what it takes to do the actual job itself.

+It may be a good tool, but it's not the best one for this job.